clvswft03/next-saas-starter/README.md

 - Setup your [sendgrid](https://sendgrid.com/) API key and add it to environment variables (`SENDGRID_API_KEY` - `.env.local`)
 - Adjust the template to your needs (and checkout `env.ts` file)
 - Deploy the project on [Vercel](https://vercel.com/) **don't forget to add env variables**
+- _(optional)_ Create [Tina Cloud account](https://app.tina.io/signin/), [a project](https://tina.io/docs/tina-cloud/) and fill these `NEXT_PUBLIC_ORGANIZATION_NAME`, `NEXT_PUBLIC_TINA_CLIENT_ID` env vars with proper values
+  > Tina's Content API authenticates directly with GitHub removing the need for users to create GitHub accounts.
+Access is granted through the dashboard, allowing users to login directly through your site and begin editing!
+Any changes that are saved by your editors will be commited to the configured branch in your GitHub repository.

 ```sh
 # run the dev mode